The digital advertising ecosystem is full of three-letter acronyms. DSP, SSP, DMP, CMP, etc. The latest hype is “CDP”- Customer Data Platform.

 The Boston Globe used a CDP to,

-- Get a better and deeper understanding of its both identified and unknown readers to increase engagement and time spent on site.
+- Get a better and deeper understanding of both identified and unknown readers to increase engagement and time spent on site.

 - Drive subscriptions to premium content